stephenslab/mixsqp-paper/README.md

 > (2018). *A fast algorithm for maximum likelihood estimation of
 > mixture proportions using sequential quadratic programming.*

-We provide code implementating optimization algorithms for maximum-likelihood estimation of mixture proportions, including a fast approach based on sequential quadratic programming, which we call **mix-SQP**.
+We provide code implementing optimization algorithms for maximum-likelihood estimation of mixture proportions, including a fast approach based on sequential quadratic programming, which we call **mix-SQP**.

 All methods and examples are implemented in Julia, aside from the interior point solver based on [MOSEK][mosek], which is implemented in
-R. For an R package implementing some of these methods, see the [mixsqp repository][mixsqp]
+R. For an R package implementing some of these methods, please see the [mixsqp repository][mixsqp]

-and data to reproduce some of the empirical results presented in
-[Xing & Stephens (2016)][smashr-preprint].
-For additional source code, see the [dscr-smash][dscr-smash] repository.
-The new methods can be found in the [smashr package][smashr].

 If you find a bug, please post an [issue][issues].

-Algorithms for solving the "mixture distribution" optimization problem.
-See [here](https://stephenslab.github.io/mixopt) for an overview of the problem and results of our experiments.

 ## License